-It's time for another update to this blog's most popular post, how to get from the city centre to Melbourne Airport cheaply on regular public transport.
+It's time for another update to this blog's most popular post, revealing how to get from the city centre to Melbourne Airport very cheaply on regular public transport.

-Since the 2013 update some key factors have changed, including the airport bus stop location and elements of the ticketing system.
+Since the 2014 update some key factors have changed, including the fare to the airport (spoiler: it's cheaper!).
 So read on...

 So draw your chairs closer, lean in and discover how to save a tidy bit of cash.